junekihong/GenomicsProject/doc/proto_design.md

     Boolean -> Is this an exact match
     Problem Description
     Maximum value and location in the matrix
-    Solution - the matrix for this problem in row-major order.
+    Solution - the matrix for this problem in col-major order.
 This may be omitted if it was not requested.